marta-rakowska/dareit-cloud-challenge-task-8/README.md

 9. Commit all files to the repository and push the change to the remote repository.
 10. Go to GitHub and check the Actions tab in your repository.

-You can find the output of the test deployment of the task here: <link>

 It works on my machine :satisfied:

-## Bonus:

-:small_blue_diamond: Provide and document a mechanism for scaling the service and delivering the content to a larger audience.</br>
-:small_blue_diamond: Demonstrate that you have considered how a real-world solution will be hosted and scaled.</br>
-:small_blue_diamond: Explain your choices.

-## Bonus solution:

-Work in progress... :woman_technologist:

-The final solution isn't ready but you can find a partial solution below 🚧

-For scaling the service and delivering the content to larger audience I would use Cloud Load Balancer.
-It can distribute users among multiple servers.
-If the number of visitors grows, the balancer autoscales resources.
-Moreover, it can direct users to specific servers based on their geographical location.

 As my static website contains the wine festival schedule I suppose that the load balancer will be very useful right before the event.
 A lot of people will want to check the schedule at the same time and the number of visitors will grow significantly.